 - Does anything need to be changed in the next study visit or the next first study visit?

 - Any deviations need to be reported?

-- Develop a mechanism to spot check periodically to make sure everything is working well.
+Develop a mechanism to spot check periodically to make sure everything is working well.
 Check out the Internal QA Checklists in the Clinical Research Toolbox.

 - IRB Continuing Review and Other Annual Reports

 Once all of your study data is collected, you may prepare your study for closure.
 Be “inspection ready” by reviewing all study materials and performing a final reconciliation before final reporting.

 *See Investigator Manual for IRB Submissions, IRB Submission Components, the Study Close Out Checklist, and Internal QA Checklists.